KEJO

-KEJO (1240 AM, "1240 Joe Radio") is a radio station licensed to serve Corvallis, Oregon, United States.
-The station, which began broadcasting in August 1955, is currently owned by Bicoastal Media and the broadcast license is held by Bicoastal Media Licenses V, LLC.
+KEJO (1240 AM, "1240 Joe Radio") is a commercial radio station licensed to Corvallis, Oregon, airing a sports radio format.
+It is owned by Bicoastal Media with the broadcast license held by Bicoastal Media Licenses V, LLC.
+The studios are on Marion Street SE in Albany.

+KEJO is powered at 1,000 watts, using a non-directional antenna.
+Programming is also heard on 14-watt FM translator K229DI at 93.7 MHz.

 Programming

-KEJO broadcasts a sports radio format including a mix of local programs and syndicated shows from Fox Sports Radio plus a variety of college and professional sporting events.

 Sports talk

-Local and regional weekday programs on KEJO include Joe Beaver Show with the Oregon State Beavers radio voices, Mike Parker & Jon Warren, plus an afternoon show called Sports Talk hosted by Steve.
-Fox Sports Radio programs on KEJO include First Team with Steve Czaban, The Dan Patrick Show hosted by Dan Patrick, The Jim Rome Show hosted by Jim Rome, Myers & Hartman with Chris Myers and Steve Hartman, Petros and Money Show hosted by Petros Papadakis and Matt "Money" Smith, and J. T. the Brick with J. T. the Brick and Tomm Looney.
+KEJO carries national sports shows from Fox Sports Radio and the Infinity Sports Network.
+Local and regional weekday programs on KEJO include Joe Beaver Show with the Oregon State Beavers radio voices, Mike Parker & Jon Warren.
+Popular national sports shows on weekdays include The Dan Patrick Show hosted by Dan Patrick and The Jim Rome Show hosted by Jim Rome.

-Sporting events
+Live sports events

-In addition to its regularly scheduled sports talk programs, KEJO airs select local high school football games plus Oregon State Beavers football, men's basketball, and baseball as part of the Beaver Sports Radio Network.

-Beginning with the 2009 season, KEJO is the broadcast home of the Corvallis Knights minor league baseball team.
-KEJO is scheduled to broadcast every regular season game the West Coast League team plays.
-Through the 2008 season, KEJO had been a member of the Seattle Mariners Radio Network.
+KEJO airs local high school football games plus Oregon State Beavers football, men's basketball, and baseball as part of the Beaver Sports Radio Network.
+Beginning with the 2009 season, KEJO is the broadcast home of the Corvallis Knights, a West Coast League minor league baseball team.
+During the baseball season, KEJO is also an affiliate of the Seattle Mariners Radio Network.